A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Overview

 \subsection{Taxonomy of SRID Methods}

 As shown in Fig. \ref{overview_SRID}, we propose a systematic taxonomy for SRID approaches based on \textbf{skeleton modeling} (see Sec. \ref{sec_skeleton_modeling}) and \textbf{learning paradigms} (see Sec. \ref{sec_learning_paradigms}).
-For \textbf{skeleton modeling}, we divide them into three categories, including (a) \textit{hand-crafted modeling} using manually-extracted features ($e.g.,$ skeleton descriptors), (b) \textit{sequence-based modeling} that focuses on sequential features ($e.g.,$ joint trajectory) of 3D skeletons, and (c) \textit{graph-based modeling} that represents 3D skeletons as graphs, and further subcategorize them according to different learning focuses such as body relations or graph dynamics.
-In terms of \textbf{learning paradigms}, we group them into (a) \textit{supervised} SRID paradigms that require skeleton labels for discriminative feature learning, (b) \textit{self-supervised} SRID paradigms that leverage pretext ($e.g.,$ SSL) tasks for skeleton representation learning without using labels\footnote{Self-supervised paradigms require labels for model fine-tuning.}, and (c) \textit{unsupervised} SRID paradigms that do not require any labels to learn skeleton features.
+For skeleton modeling, we divide them into three categories, including (1) \textit{hand-crafted modeling} using manually-extracted features ($e.g.,$ skeleton descriptors), (2) \textit{sequence-based modeling} that focuses on sequential features ($e.g.,$ joint trajectory) of 3D skeletons, and (3) \textit{graph-based modeling} that represents 3D skeletons as graphs, and further subcategorize them by different learning focuses such as body relations or graph dynamics.
+In terms of learning paradigms, we group them into (1) \textit{supervised} SRID paradigms that require skeleton labels for feature learning, (2) \textit{self-supervised} SRID paradigms that combine pretext tasks for skeleton representation learning with labeled fine-tuning, and (3) \textit{unsupervised} SRID paradigms that learn skeleton features without using labels.